iiasa/rimeX/README.md

 The code is currently contained in [rimeX/preproc/quantilemaps.py](/rimeX/preproc/quantilemaps.py)

-- [make_quantile_map_array](https://github.com/iiasa/rime/blob/rimeX/rimeX/preproc/quantilemaps.py#L30-L265) : create the quantile map as indicated in the picture.
+- [rimeX.preproc.quantilemaps.make_quantile_map_array](https://github.com/iiasa/rime/blob/rimeX/rimeX/preproc/quantilemaps.py#L30-L265) : create the quantile map as indicated in the picture.
-- [make_quantilemap_prediction](https://github.com/iiasa/rime/blob/rimeX/rimeX/preproc/quantilemaps.py#305-L381) : use the output of `make_quantile_map_array` to make predictions.
+- [rimeX.preproc.quantilemaps.make_quantilemap_prediction](https://github.com/iiasa/rime/blob/rimeX/rimeX/preproc/quantilemaps.py#305-L381) : use the output of `make_quantile_map_array` to make predictions.

 (there is also a corresponding command line `rime-pre-quantilemap` that handles the creation of the quantile maps via `make_quantile_map_array`).

+See the inline doc `help()` for documentation.

 ### Command Line Interface